-You can use DTS to track data changes in real time.
-This feature applies to the following scenarios: lightweight cache updates, business decoupling, asynchronous data processing, and real-time synchronization of extract, transform, and load (ETL) operations.
+You can use Data Transmission Service (DTS) to track data changes in real time.
+This feature applies to the following scenarios: lightweight cache updates, business decoupling, asynchronous data processing, and synchronization of extract, transform, and load (ETL) operations.
 This topic describes how to track data changes from an ApsaraDB RDS for MySQL instance.

-- A change tracking channel stores the data that was generated in the last 24 hours and deletes expired data.
+- A change tracking instance stores the data that was generated in the last 24 hours and deletes expired data.

 - We recommend that you do not use gh-ost or pt-online-schema-change to perform DDL operations on objects when you track data changes.
 Otherwise, data changes may fail to be tracked.